Skip to main content

 Sustainability

 Llewellyn Hall at ANU is a leader in sustainability, committed to minimizing environmental impact and fostering a greener future.
 With initiatives like reducing energy consumption through LED lighting, aiming for net zero emissions by 2025, and embracing circular economy principles, Llewellyn Hall is at the forefront of sustainable practices.
-Additionally, a significant annual donation of $5,000 to Greening Australia underlines our dedication to conservation and biodiversity.
+Additionally, a significant annual donation to organisations dedicated to restoring natural landscapes underlines our dedication to conservation and biodiversity.
 These efforts showcase Llewellyn Hall's commitment to environmental stewardship, aligning with our vision for a sustainable community and planet.
 Join us in celebrating and supporting our green journey.

 For an in-depth exploration of our environmental initiatives and how we're paving the way for sustainability at Llewellyn Hall, please visit our comprehensive Llewellyn Hall Sustainability Plan.
 Discover how we're contributing to a sustainable future through our actions and commitments.